We need to make sure you know how to start a cold email.

 And you can judge them by the first line alone.

-Look, there’s nothing wrong with cold emailing.
+Look, there’s nothing wrong with emailing someone cold.
 It’s a fantastic way to reach out to prospects at scale.

-However, there’s a right way of doing it.
+However, there’s a right way of doing it — cold email copywriting is an art, after all.

 And acing the start of your cold email is an excellent place to begin.